SANdood/Ecobee-Suite/README.md

 Free Universal Ecobee Suite, version: 1.7.**
 ======================================================
-***Latest Update: 1.7.01-7 - Ecobee Suite Manager, Thermostat and Modes/(Routines)/Switches/Program Helper were updated 21 May 2019 at 4:45pm EDT***
+***Latest Update: 1.7.01-9 - Ecobee Suite Manager, Thermostat and Thermal Comfort Helper were updated 24 May 2019 at 9:40pm EDT***

 Hubitat users now can utilize the latest functionality of my Ecobee Suite, ***including significantly improved resiliency and recovery from Ecobee Server outages*** (such as those we have experienced over the past few days).
 The code will automatically recover from most outages (multi-hour outages MAY require you to re-authenticate, but generally you need do nothing except wait).